 Under Section 161(1)(a to f), the commission can suspend or permanently ban an individual or company from participating in the market.
 The activity that can be banned includes:

-- Trading in or purchasing securities or exchange contracts
+- Trading in or purchasing securities or derivatives

 - Relying on exemptions in the Securities Act, regulations, or a decision